OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_glossary-partial.md

 <a href="https://cap.io/">CAP</a> is a decentralized trading protocol.
 It's designed to be fast and easy to use by anyone.</p>

 ### Chain Owner {#chain-owner}
-<p>An entity (i.e., a smart contract) with affordance to carry out critical upgrades to an Arbitrum chain's core protocol; this includes upgrading protocol contracts, setting core system parameters, and adding & removing other chain owners.</p>
+<p>An entity (i.e., a smart contract) with affordance to carry out critical upgrades to an Arbitrum chain's core protocol; this includes upgrading protocol contracts, setting core system parameters, and adding and removing other chain owners.</p>

 ### Chain state {#chain-state}
 <p>A particular point in the history of an <a href="/intro/glossary#arbitrum-chain">Arbitrum chain</a>.
 A chain's state is determined by applying Arbitrum state-transition function to sequence of transactions (i.e., the chain's history).</p>